Abigail Watling

 Introduction

-I qualified as a Speech and Language Therapist in 2011.
-I have previously worked in an adult learning disability team, managing clients with autism, cerebral palsy, multi-sensory impairment, and profound and multiple learning disabilities (PMLD) with complex communication and dysphagia needs.
-I have also worked in a medium secure mental health hospital providing support to clients with a variety of mental health conditions, as well as those with learning disabilities, brain injuries, progressive neurological conditions and dementia.
+I qualified as a speech and language therapist in 2011.
+My early career involved working in an adult learning disability team, supporting clients with autism, cerebral palsy, multi-sensory impairment, and profound and multiple learning disabilities (PMLD) with complex communication and dysphagia needs.
+I also worked in a medium secure mental health hospital, providing support to clients with a variety of mental health conditions, as well as those with learning disabilities, brain injuries, progressive neurological conditions, and dementia.

 I accept instructions from both claimant and defendant solicitors and insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under Civil Procedure Rules (CPR) pertaining to expert witnesses.